AmrAbdelwahed/financial-transaction-processing-system/README.md

 ## Deployment

-The application is deployed and can be accessed via the following URL:
+The application is now deployed in a Dockerized environment and can be accessed via the following URL:

 **[Financial Transaction Processing System](https://streamlinepay.up.railway.app/)**